awsdocs/aws-cdk-guide/doc_source/cli.md

 ### Watch mode<a name="cli-deploy-watch"></a>

-The CDK Toolkit's watch mode \(`cdk watch`\) continuously monitors your CDK app's source files and assets for changes and immediately performs a deployment of the specified stacks when a change is detected\.
+The CDK Toolkit's watch mode \( cdk deploy \-\-watch, or cdk watch for short\) continuously monitors your CDK app's source files and assets for changes and immediately performs a deployment of the specified stacks when a change is detected\.

 By default, these deployments use the `--hotswap` flag, which fast\-tracks deployment of changes to Lambda functions, and falls back to deploying through AWS CloudFormation if you have changed infrastructure configuration\.
 To have `cdk watch` always perform full AWS CloudFormation deployments, add the `--no-hotswap` flag to `cdk watch`\.